 The Z/C pin detects the NC winding voltage and outputs a turn-on signal.
 The pin has the following functions:

-1) Gate on-trigger
+- 1) Gate on-trigger

-- 2) Bottom-skip

-- 3) Switching between super-standby mode and normal mode

-- 4) Prevention of false turn-on (Tondead)
+- 2) Prevention of false turn-on (Tondead)

+- 3) Bottom skip

 4.2 F/B pin

 The F/B pin determines the on-time during constant voltage control.
 The pin has the following functions: